Looking for the best Linux distro to learn hacking?

-Whether you want to pursue a career in Information Security or you are already working as a security professional or if you are just interested in this specific field of knowledge, a decent Linux distro that suits your purpose is a must.
+Whether you want to pursue a career in information security, are already working as a security professional, or are just interested in the field, a decent Linux distro that suits your purposes is a must.

 There are countless Linux distros for various purposes.
-Some are designed for specific tasks in mind and others are for different interfaces.
+Some are designed for specific tasks in mind and others suit different interfaces.

-We have seen weird Ubuntu distributions in an older article.
-But, today we are going to have a look at a list of some of the best Linux distro to learn hacking and Penetration Testing.
+In a previous article, we explored some weird Ubuntu distributions.
+But today we are going to have a look at a list of some of the best Linux distros to learn hacking and penetration testing.

-Before we see the best Linux distros for hackers, I would recommend you to check for online hacking courses at our shop.
+Before we see the best Linux distros for hackers, I would recommend you to check out the online hacking courses at our shop.

-I have basically listed out various Linux distributions focusing on security.
-These Linux distros provide various tools that are needed for assessing networking security and other similar tasks.
-List is in no particular order.
+Here’s a list of various Linux distributions focusing on security.
+These distros provide multiple tools that are needed for assessing networking security and other similar tasks.
+The list is in no particular order.

 Kali Linux is the most widely known Linux distro for ethical hacking and penetration testing.
-Kali Linux was developed by Offensive Security taking on the mantle of BackTrack.
+Kali Linux is developed by Offensive Security and previously by BackTrack.

 Kali Linux is based on Debian.
 It comes with a large amount of penetration testing tools from various fields of security and forensics.
-And now it follows the rolling release model, meaning every tool of your collection will always be up-to-date.
+And now it follows the rolling release model, meaning every tool in your collection will always be up to date.

-It is the most advanced penetration testing platform out there.
-It supports a wide range of devices and hardware platforms.
-Moreover, Kali Linux provides decent documentation and a large & active community.
+It’s the most advanced penetration testing platform out there, supporting a wide range of devices and hardware platforms.
+Moreover, Kali Linux provides decent documentation and has a large and active community.

-BackBox is a Ubuntu-based distro developed for penetration testing and security assessment purpose.
-It is one of the best distro in its field.
+BackBox is a Ubuntu-based distro developed for the purposes of penetration testing and security assessment.
+It’s one of the best distros in its field.

-BackBox has its own software repository providing latest stable versions of various system & network analysis toolkits and the best known ethical hacking tools.
-It is designed with minimalism in mind and uses XFCE desktop environment.
+BackBox has its own software repository that provides the latest stable versions of various system & network analysis toolkits as well as the most popular ethical hacking tools.
+It’s designed with minimalism in mind and uses the XFCE desktop environment.
 It delivers a fast, effective, customizable and complete experience.
 It also has a very helpful community behind it.

-Parrot Security OS is relatively new in the game.
+Parrot Security OS is relatively new to the game.
 Frozenbox Network is behind the development of this distro.
-The target users of Parrot Security OS are penetration testers who need cloud friendly environment with online anonymity and encrypted system.
+The target users of Parrot Security OS are penetration testers who need a cloud-friendly environment with online anonymity and an encrypted system.

 Parrot Security OS is also based on Debian and uses MATE as its desktop environment.
 Almost every recognized tool for penetration testing is available here, along with some exclusive custom tools from Frozenbox Network.
-And yes, it is available as Rolling Release.
+And yes, it’s available as a rolling release.

-BlackArch is a penetration testing and security researching distro built on top of Arch Linux.
+BlackArch is a penetration testing and security research distro built on top of Arch Linux.

 BlackArch has its own repository containing thousands of tools organized in various groups.
 And the list is growing over time.

-If you are already an Arch Linux user, you can setup BlackArch tools collection on top of it.
+If you are already an Arch Linux user, you can set up the BlackArch tools collection on top of it.

-DEFT, short for Digital Evidence & Forensics Toolkit, Linux is a distribution made for Computer Forensics, with the purpose of running live system without corrupting or tampering devices connected to the PC where the booting takes place.
+DEFT Linux, short for Digital Evidence & Forensics Toolkit, is a distribution made for computer forensics, with the purpose of running a live system without corrupting or tampering with the PC and its usual boot drives.

-DEFT is paired with DART (Digital Advanced Response Toolkit), a Forensics system for Windows.
-It uses LXDE desktop environment and WINE for running Windows tools.
+DEFT is the counterpart to DART (Digital Advanced Response Toolkit), a forensics system for Windows.
+It uses the LXDE desktop environment and WINE for running Windows tools.

-Samurai Web Testing Framework is developed with the sole purpose of penetration testing on web in mind.
-Another difference is that it comes as a Virtual Machine, supported by Virtualbox & VMWare.
+Samurai Web Testing Framework is developed with the sole purpose of penetration testing on the web.
+Another aspect of this distro is that it comes as a virtual machine, supported by Virtualbox and VMware.

-Samurai Web Testing Framework is based on Ubuntu and contains the best free and open source tools focusing on testing and attacking websites.
+Samurai Web Testing Framework is based on Ubuntu and contains the best free and open-source tools that focus on testing and attacking websites.

 Pentoo is based on Gentoo Linux.
-It is a distro focused on security and penetration testing and is available as LiveCD with persistence support (means any changes made in the Live environment will be available on the next boot if you use a USB stick).
+It is a distro focused on security and penetration testing and is available as LiveCD with Persistence Support (meaning any changes made in the live environment will be available on the next boot if you use a USB stick).

 If you are already a Gentoo user, you can install Pentoo as an overlay on it.

-CAINE stand for Computer Aided Investigative Environment.
-It is created as a project of Digital Forensics and is completely focused on it.
+CAINE stands for Computer Aided Investigative Environment.
+It is intended as a digital forensics project and is completely focused on this field.

-Caine comes with a wide variety of tools developed for system forensics and analysis purpose.
+CAINE comes with a wide variety of tools developed for the purposes of system forensics and analysis.

-Network Security Toolkit is a bootable Live ISO based on Fedora.
-It provides security professionals and network administrators with a wide range of open soure network security tools.
+Network Security Toolkit is a bootable live ISO based on Fedora.
+It provides security professionals and network administrators with a wide range of open-source network security tools.

-Network Security Toolkit has an advanced Web User Interface for system/network administration, navigation, automation, network monitoring & analysis and configuration of many applications found in Network Security Toolkit distro.
+Network Security Toolkit has an advanced Web User Interface for system/network administration, navigation, automation, network monitoring & analysis and the configuration of many applications found in the Network Security Toolkit distro.

-Fedora Security Spin is a variation of Fedora designed for security auditing and testing and it can also be used for teaching purpose.
+Fedora Security Spin is a variation of Fedora designed for security auditing and testing, which can also be used for teaching purposes.

-The purpose of this distro is to support students and teachers while they are practicing or learning security methodologies on information security, web application security, forensics analysis and so on.
+The purpose of this distro is to support students and teachers while they practice or learn security methodologies: information security, web application security, forensics analysis and so on.

 ArchStrike (previously known as ArchAssault) is a project based on Arch Linux for penetration testers and security professionals.

-It comes with all the best things of Arch Linux with additional tools for penetration testing and cyber security.
+It comes with all the best parts of Arch Linux amd additional tools for penetration testing and cyber security.
 ArchStrike includes thousands of tools and applications, all categorized into modular package groups.

-There are plenty others for you to choose from.
-We are going to mention some more of them:
+There are plenty of others for you to choose from.
+Here are a few more of them:

-Which of the above listed hacking Linux distros have you tried?
-Want to suggest any distro that we missed?
-Share what you think in the comment section.
+Which of the hacking Linux distros we mentioned have you tried?
+Want to suggest a distro that we missed?
+Share your thoughts in the comment section.